Minnesota Low Incidence Projects logo

 • Mentors often share disability-specific adaptations, IEP/evaluation tips, teaching methods and strategies, and how to individualize materials for student-specific needs, and other support.
 These resources expand what protégés learn in teacher preparation programs as well as those unique strategies specific to each field.

-Please share the MMP information with teachers of ASD, B/VI, DCD, D/HH, and P/HD in your district or region.
+Please share this information and the flyer below with teachers of ASD, B/VI, DCD, D/HH, and P/HD in your district or region.

 2024-2025: Separate Supervisor Recommendation online forms for protégés and mentors.